ferus-web/bali/docs/MANUAL.md

 - A sequence (of more atoms, but you can mark it as homogenous to restrict it to one type)
 - An object (basically, an overglorified hashmap) There's also an identifier type, but that's only internally used by Mirage.

+A `JSValue` is a pointer to an atom.

 ## Baby's First Scripts
 Now, we'll learn how to write a Nim program that can load and evaluate JavaScript.
 You'll need to import two of Bali's components: